zer0condition/BusterCall/README.md

 | **TLB** | This PoC does not perform TLB invalidation.
 PFN swaps may not take effect immediately on all cores due to cached translations and also might cause BSODs. |
 | **PatchGuard** | Changes are transient (restored after invocation), but be aware of unlucky race conditions.
 This is research code, not production weaponization. |

+**I've addressed and provided some solutions for TLB flushing from usermode in**: [TLB Issue Soltution](https://github.com/zer0condition/BusterCall/issues/3#issuecomment-3865013737)
 ***

 ## Example